Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Auburn - North shows that there are 43 active transport stops currently operating.
-These stops serve a mix of bus routes, with a total of 6 individual routes in service.
-Together, these routes provide 1,583 weekly passenger trips.
+The analysis of public transport in Auburn - North shows that there are currently 43 active transport stops operating within the area.
+These stops serve a mix of bus routes, totaling 6 individual routes.
+Collectively, these routes provide 1,583 weekly passenger trips.

-The accessibility of transport is rated as excellent, with residents typically located just 142 meters away from the nearest transport stop.
-On average, there are 226 trips per day across all routes, which equates to approximately 36 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located approximately 142 meters from their nearest transport stop.
+On average, service frequency across all routes is 226 trips per day, which equates to roughly 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport